19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [21/99; 46/2007]

-(3) Subject to subsection (7C), no application may be made under subsection (1) by the subsidiary proprietors referred to in subsection (1) unless they have complied with the requirements specified in the First, Second and Third Schedules and have provided an undertaking to pay the costs of the Board under subsection (5).
+(2A) An application under subsection (1) for an order for the sale of all the lots and common property in a strata title plan —

+(a) must be made to a Board in the first instance; and

+(b) may be made to the High Court thereafter if, and only if, a section 84A stop order is issued by the Board under subsection (6A)(b) with respect to the application to that Board in respect of the same sale.

 [13/2010 wef 15/07/2010]

+(2B) An application to the High Court under subsection (1) for an order for the sale of all the lots and common property in a strata title plan must be made within a period of 14 days after a section 84A stop order is issued by a Board under subsection (6A)(b) in relation to the same sale.

+[13/2010 wef 15/07/2010]

+(3) Subject to subsection (7C), no application may be made to a Board under subsection (1) by the subsidiary proprietors referred to in subsection (1) unless they have complied with the requirements specified in the First, Second and Third Schedules and have provided an undertaking to pay the costs of the Board under subsection (5).

+[13/2010 wef 15/07/2010]

 [46/2007]

-(4) A subsidiary proprietor of any lot in the strata title plan who has not agreed in writing to the sale referred to in subsection (1) and any mortgagee, chargee or other person (other than a lessee) with an estate or interest in land and whose interest is notified on the land-register for that lot may each file an objection with a Board stating the grounds for the objection within 21 days of the date of the notice served pursuant to the First Schedule or such further period as the Board may allow.
+(4) In the case of an application to a Board under subsection (1) for an order for the sale of all the lots and common property in a strata title plan, each of the following persons may file an objection to the sale, stating the grounds of objection, within a period of 21 days after the date of the notice served pursuant to paragraph 1(e) of the First Schedule or such longer period as the Board allows in exceptional circumstances, whether before or after the end of the 21 days:

-[21/99; 47/2004; 46/2007]
+(a) a subsidiary proprietor of any lot in the strata title plan who has not agreed in writing to the sale; and

+(b) a mortgagee, chargee or other person (other than a lessee) with an estate or interest in land and whose interest is notified on the land-register for that lot.

+[13/2010 wef 15/07/2010]

 (4A) Where a section 84A stop order is issued under subsection (6A)(b) in respect of an application to a Board under subsection (1) for an order for the sale of all the lots and common property in a strata title plan, and an application is then made to the High Court under subsection (1) for an order for the same sale of all the lots and common property in the same strata title plan, any person referred to in subsection (4)(a) or (b) who filed an objection to the Board (but no others) may re-file his objection to the sale, stating the same grounds of objection, to the High Court in the manner and within the time delimited by the Rules of Court.

 (5) The Board shall have power —

-(a) to mediate in any matter arising from an application made under subsection (1);
+(a) to mediate in any matter arising from an application made to it under subsection (1);

 [13/2010 wef 15/07/2010]

+(aa) to summon any person whom the Board is of the view is connected or otherwise related to the sale which is the subject of the application, to attend before the Board at the time and place specified in the summons and to produce such books, documents or other records in the person’s custody or control which the person is required by the summons to produce;

+[13/2010 wef 15/07/2010]

 (b) to call for a valuation report or other report and to require the subsidiary proprietors referred to in subsection (1) to pay for the costs; and

-(c) to impose such conditions as it may think fair and reasonable in approving an application under subsection (1).
+(c) to impose such conditions as it may think fair and reasonable in approving an application made to it under subsection (1).

 [13/2010 wef 15/07/2010]

 [21/99; 46/2007]

-(6) Where an application has been made under subsection (1) and no objection has been filed under subsection (4), the Board shall, subject to subsection (9), approve the application and order that the lots and common property in the strata title plan be sold.
+(5A) Where an application is made under subsection (1) to the High Court in the circumstances described in subsection (2A)(b), the High Court shall, without prejudice to such other powers it may have under law, have power —

+(a) to summon any person whom the Court is of the view is connected or otherwise related to the sale which is the subject of the application, to attend before the Court at the time and place specified in the summons and to produce such books, documents or other records in the person’s custody or control which the person is required by the summons to produce;

+(b) to call for a valuation report or other report and to require the subsidiary proprietors referred to in subsection (1) to pay for the costs; and

+(c) to impose such conditions as it may think fair and reasonable in approving the application.

 [13/2010 wef 15/07/2010]

+(6) Where an application has been made under subsection (1) to a Board and no objection has been filed under subsection (4), the Board shall, subject to subsection (9), approve the application and order that the lots and common property in the strata title plan be sold.

+[13/2010 wef 15/07/2010]

 [21/99]

+(6A) Where an application is made under subsection (1) to a Board, and one or more objections have been filed under subsection (4) in relation to that application —

+(a) the Board shall mediate matters that are in dispute between the objectors and the applicants to achieve a resolution of the dispute; and

+(b) if —

+(i) at the end of a period of 60 days starting from the first day set aside for mediation; or

+(ii) mediation has proceeded as far as it reasonably can in an attempt to achieve a resolution of the dispute but has nevertheless failed to resolve the dispute,

+whichever first occurs, one or more of those objections are not withdrawn, the Board shall, subject to subsection (6B), order a discontinuance of all proceedings before it in connection with that application (referred to in this section as a section 84A stop order).

+[13/2010 wef 15/07/2010]

+(6B) No section 84A stop order shall be made by a Board under subsection (6A)(b) with respect to an application made to it under subsection (1) unless —

+(a) the Board has, by notice served on every objector who filed an objection under subsection (4) in relation to that application and the authorised representatives of the applicants, informed the objector and authorised representatives of its intention to make a section 84A stop order; and

+(b) at the end of a period of 7 days after the notice under paragraph (a) is so served, one or more of those objections so filed are not withdrawn.

+[13/2010 wef 15/07/2010]

-(7) Where one or more objections have been filed under subsection (4), the Board shall, subject to subsection (9), after mediation, if any, approve the application made under subsection (1) and order that the lots and common property in the strata title plan be sold unless, having regard to the objections, the Board is satisfied that —
+(7) Where one or more objections have been filed under subsection (4A) in respect of an application under subsection (1) to the High Court, the High Court shall, subject to subsection (9), approve the application and order that all the lots and common property in the strata title plan be sold unless, having regard to the objections, the High Court is satisfied that —

 (a) any objector, being a subsidiary proprietor, will incur a financial loss; or

 (b) the proceeds of sale for any lot to be received by any objector, being a subsidiary proprietor, mortgagee or chargee, are insufficient to redeem any mortgage or charge in respect of the lot.

-[21/99]

-(7A) An order made under subsection (7) by the Board may, with the consent of the collective sale committee, include an order that the proceeds of sale for any lot to be received by an objector, being a subsidiary proprietor who has filed an objection under subsection (4), be increased if the Board is satisfied that it would be just and equitable to do so.

 [13/2010 wef 15/07/2010]

+(7A) An order made under subsection (7) by the High Court may, with the consent of the collective sale committee, include an order that the proceeds of sale for any lot to be received by an objector, being a subsidiary proprietor who has filed an objection under subsection (4A), be increased if the High Court is satisfied that it would be just and equitable to do so.

+[13/2010 wef 15/07/2010]

 [46/2007]

-(7B) The total sum ordered by the Board for all the objectors under subsection (7A) shall be paid from the proceeds of sale of all the subsidiary proprietors and shall not exceed the aggregate sum of 0.25% of the proceeds of sale for each lot or $2,000 for each lot, whichever is the higher.
+(7B) The total sum ordered by the High Court for all the objectors under subsection (7A) shall be paid from the proceeds of sale of all the subsidiary proprietors and shall not exceed the aggregate sum of 0.25% of the proceeds of sale for each lot or $2,000 for each lot, whichever is the higher.

 [13/2010 wef 15/07/2010]